stadust/demonlist-guidelines/000_index/100_takeaways.md

 - Players should submit **their own records** and include an uncut video of their progress or completion run.
 The video should be available on YouTube, Twitch (**highlights only**), Vimeo, or Bilibili; Pointercrate does not support any other video-sharing platforms!
 [More Details](/guidelines/eligibility/#videoreqs)

-- To check the status of your submission, players should re-submit the same record using [Record Submitter](/demonlist/?submitter=true) on the Demon List!
+- To check the status of your submission, players can use the [User Area](/login) or re-submit the same record using [Record Submitter](/demonlist/?submitter=true) on the Demon List!

 - A player has **three days** to respond to a team member's question about a record before that record is automatically rejected.
 The record will be reconsidered if the player reaches out to a team member after this deadline.